jbollen/jbollen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Minds, networks, and society: computational science for a complex world"
+title: "Our minds, networks, and society"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+-- Computational science for a complex world --

 Johan Bollen is a computational scientist exploring the dynamics of human and social behavior in the context of techno-social systems.
 He holds professorships at the [University of Amsterdam](https://en.wikipedia.org/wiki/University_of_Amsterdam) 🇳🇱, where he focuses on the simulation of complex adaptive systems, and at [Indiana University Bloomington](https://www.indiana.edu/) 🇺🇸, where he bridges informatics and cognitive science.
 At Indiana University, he previously served as Chair of the Informatics department of the [Luddy School of Informatics, Computing, and Engineering](https://luddy.iu.edu/index.html), now directs the Center for Social and Biomedical Complexity (CSBC), and leads the SOCIAL Lab.
 He serves on the board of directors of the [Center for Urban Mental Health](https://www.centreforurbanmentalhealth.com/) at the University of Amsterdam [Institute for Advanced studies](https://ias.uva.nl/).
 He is a Synergy Program for Analysing Resilience and Critical transitionS (SPARCS) fellow at [Wageningen University and Research](https://www.wur.nl/en.htm).